 The red fruit is relished by songbirds and other wildlife

-Absolutely stunning fall foliage in shade of orange to scarlet
+Absolutely stunning fall foliage in shades of orange to scarlet

 Great for massing, the woods edge and in naturalistic areas